-It came to pass that, one evening, Fusion’s bassist (one Kenn Elson) was passing a hostelry in Ipswich called the King William.
+It came to pass that one evening, Fusion’s bassist (one Kenn Elson) was passing a hostelry in Ipswich called The King William.
 He was strangely drawn to the sounds wafting through the open door.
-At first he thought that someone was building a shed but, on entering the premises, he discovered that Hogg were in residence and performing one of their rare gigs.
-Obviously under the influence of one too many lime cordials, he walked straight up to Kershaw and offered him the vacant Guitarist’s job in Fusion.
+At first, he thought that someone was building a shed but, on entering the premises, he discovered that Hogg was in residence and performing one of their rare gigs.
+Obviously, under the influence of one too many lime cordials, he walked straight up to Kershaw and offered him the vacant guitarist’s job in Fusion.
 It was a tough choice: live the dream and become a professional musician or fester for the rest of his life in the Civil Service.
-After a few days deliberation, he decided to fester.
+After a few days of deliberation, he decided to fester.
 Then he changed his mind.

 Despite feeling desperately out of his depth in the company of Elson, Reg Webb (keyboards) and Alan Clarke (drums), he managed to bluff his way triumphantly through the first gig.
 It wasn’t until the second gig, one cold night in October 1978 at Walthamstow Town Hall that Kershaw was to discover exactly what he’d let himself in for.